MAT Test Breakdown

 How to Solve Analogies

-Following are some tips that help solve analogy questions of MAT.
+Following are some tips that help solve analogy questions asked in the test.

 - Do not ignore any answer option.
 Go through all the answer options.
 There shall be one or two answer options that can be rejected straightaway, as they are clearly wrong.
 Generally, two answer options are very close and confusing.
 Select the best answer option according to the relationship described by the given pair.